Samuel of Bulgaria: Family, grave and legacy

 The Arab historian Yahya of Antioch claims that the son of Samuel, Gavril, was assassinated by the leader of the Bulgarians, son of Aaron, because Aaron belonged to the race that reigned over Bulgaria.
 Asoghik and Yahya clearly distinguish the race of Samuel from the one of Aaron or the race of the Cometopuli from the royal race.
 According to them, Moses and Aaron are not from the family of the Cometopuli.
 David and Samuel were of Armenian origin and Moses and Aaron were Armenian on their mother's side.

 Samuel's grave was found in 1965 by Greek professor Nikolaos Moutsopoulos in the Church of St Achillios on the eponymous island in Lake Prespa.
 Samuel had built the church for the relics of the saint of the same name.
 What is thought to have been the coat of arms of the House of Cometopuli, two perched parrots, was embroidered on his funeral garment.

 His remains are kept in the Museum of Byzantine Culture in Thessaloniki, but according to a recent agreement, they may be returned to Bulgaria and buried in the SS.
 Forty Martyrs Church in Veliko Tarnovo, to rest with the remains of Emperors Kaloyan and Michael Shishman.

 Samuel's face was reconstructed to restore the appearance of the 70-year-old Bulgarian ruler.
 According to the reconstruction, he was a sharp-faced man, bald-headed, with a white beard and moustache.

 Samuel is among the most renowned Bulgarian rulers.
 His military struggle with the Byzantine Empire is marked as an epic period of Bulgarian history.
-The great number of monuments and memorials in Bulgaria and the Republic of Macedonia, such as the ones in Petrich and Ohrid, signify the trail this historical figure has left in the memory of the people.
+There are many monuments and memorials honoring him in Bulgaria and North Macedonia, such as the ones in Petrich and Ohrid.
 Four Bulgarian villages bear his name, as well as Samuel Point on Livingston Island, Antarctica.
 Samuel is the main figure in at least three major Bulgarian novels by authors Dimitar Talev, Anton Donchev and Stefan Tsanev and also stars in the Greek novel "At the Times of the Bulgarian-Slayer" by Penelope Delta, who closely follows the narrative flow of events as presented by St. Runciman.
 He is mentioned in the verse of Ivan Vazov, Pencho Slaveykov, and Atanas Dalchev as well.